nojronatron/java-code-challenges/docs/readme-sprinklerWaterUsageChallenge.md

 - Pay attention to details like "calculate the answer from anywhere in the system".
 This statement actually makes this Tree-ish problem a Graph problem instead!
 - When I start to feel like time is getting short, I need to very rapidly go over BigO Time and Space.
 I can always go back and refine/expand on it later if there is more time.
 - When I feel like time is short, I need to write out at least 4 statements about my testing approach: JUnit Jupiter, Happy Path, Null In/Out, and 1 or 2 edge case inputs with expected outputs.
 - When looking at a tree-ish problem, pay attention to the number of nodes. *Don't build a K-ary Tree* if only a Binary Tree is necessary.
-Similarly, don't build a Binary Search Tree if ordering of information is not important!
+Similarly, *only* build a Binary Search Tree if ordering of information is important!
+- If a Binary Tree is to be used instead of a Kary Tree, then remember to create a Class with a storage array, and then use *depth first traversal* via a *recursive function* for best performance.

+## Resources and Acknowledgements

+Code Fellows common curriculum: Overall guidance and pseudocode.

 ## Footer